-Critical & Creative Thinking Communicating & Collaborating How do students demonstrate critical and creative thinking to effectively evaluate evidence and construct solutions?
+Critical and Creative Thinking Communicating and Collaborating How do students demonstrate critical and creative thinking to effectively evaluate evidence and construct solutions?
 How do students communicate information clearly and effectively in a variety of contexts and work collaboratively to solve problems?
-Exploring and Understanding The student engages in an investigative process using a variety of research tools and methodologies.
-Conveying Ideas The student organizes information to support a claim or assertion in a style appropriate to purpose, audience, and task.
-Synthesizing and Evaluating The student weighs evidence, arguments, claims and beliefs in order to critically and effectively solve problems and to justify conclusions.
-Using Communication Tools The student makes strategic and ethical use of a range of media to enhance understanding of and interest in a claim or assertion.
-Creating and Constructing The student transforms existing ideas and knowledge into new ideas, products, and processes.
-Collaborating Strategically The student takes into account prior knowledge, beliefs, and experiences of self and others; roles and relationships within the group; and the group's purpose, goals, and norms.
+Exploring and Understanding Conveying Ideas The student engages in an investigative process by developing a detailed plan and by using a variety of research tools and methodologies.
+The student organizes information to support a claim or assertion in a style appropriate to purpose, audience, and task.
+Synthesizing and Evaluating Using Communication (Media) Tools The student weighs evidence, arguments, claims and beliefs in order to critically and effectively solve problems and to justify conclusions.
+The student makes strategic and ethical use of a range of media to enhance understanding of and interest in a claim or assertion.
+Creating and Constructing Collaborating Strategically The student transforms existing ideas and knowledge into original ideas, products, and processes.
+The student takes into account prior knowledge, beliefs, and experiences of self and others; roles and relationships within the group; and the group's purpose, goals, and norms.